Two Channel Filter Banks on Arbitrary Graphs with Positive Semi Definite Variation Operators: Introduction

-The key innovation enabling GFBs is the adoption of a new inner product, which allows us to depart from the traditional Hilbert space (induced by the dot product) underlying the majority of GSP methods\footnote{The use of non traditional Hilbert spaces has proven effective in various theoretical studies involving irregularly structured data, for example graph sparsification \cite{spielman2011graph}, semi-supervised and unsupervised learning \cite{hein2007graph}, compression of 3D point clouds \cite{chou2019volumetric,krivokuca2019volumetric}, and graph signal sampling \cite{girault2020graph}.}.
-We build upon \cite{girault2018irregularity}, in which a graph is represented by a positive semi definite variation operator $\Mm \succeq 0$ to measure signal smoothness, an inner product $\langle \xv, \yv \rangle_{\Qm} = \yv^{\top} \Qm \xv$, with $\Qm \succ 0$, and the $(\Mm,\Qm)$ \emph{Graph Fourier Transform} ($(\Mm,\Qm)$-GFT) given by the generalized eigenvectors of $\Mm$, which form a $\Qm$-orthonormal basis.
+The key innovation enabling GFBs is the adoption of a new inner product, which allows us to depart from the traditional Hilbert space (induced by the dot product) underlying the majority of GSP methods\footnote{The use of non traditional Hilbert spaces has proven effective in various studies involving irregularly structured data, such as graph sparsification \cite{spielman2011graph}, machine learning \cite{hein2007graph}, compression of 3D point clouds \cite{chou2019volumetric,krivokuca2019volumetric}, graph signal sampling \cite{girault2020graph}, and perceptual coding \cite{lu2020perceptually}.}.
+We build upon \cite{girault2018irregularity} where graphs are represented by a positive semi definite variation operator $\Mm \succeq 0$, which measures signal smoothness, and an inner product $\langle \xv, \yv \rangle_{\Qm} = \yv^{\top} \Qm \xv$, with $\Qm \succ 0$.
+The $(\Mm,\Qm)$ \emph{Graph Fourier Transform} ($(\Mm,\Qm)$-GFT) is defined as the generalized eigenvectors of $\Mm$, which form a $\Qm$-orthonormal basis.

-While orthogonal solutions (i.e., leading to an $\Qm$-orthonormal basis for $\Qm = \Id$) are preferable in many scenarios (e.g., for coding applications), we will show that, for a given graph, it is possible to find nearly-orthogonal solutions via appropriate choices of downsampling set and variation operator.
-Indeed, nearly-orthogonal solutions are often used in practice, if they provide other useful properties.
-As an example, orthogonal filter banks cannot be constructed with finite impulse response linear phase filters (other than the Haar filters) \cite{vetterli1995wavelets} nearly-orthogonal bi-orthogonal filters have been used because of the advantages of symmetry for image coding applications \cite{Taubman2002JPEG2000I}.
+In our solution, $\Qm$ is chosen as a function of $\Mm$ and the downsampling operator (determined by a vertex partition).
+More precisely, for a given a variation operator $\Mm$ our GFB theory can find a valid $\Qm$ for \textit{any} vertex partition, so that GFBs can be constructed using spectral graph filters of the $(\Mm,\Qm)$-GFT.
+Moreover, we show that it is important to optimize these partitions so that they are balanced (\autoref{sec_properties_examples}) and result in $\Qm$ matrices that are sparse and close to diagonal (\autoref{sec_vertex_partitioning}).
+Our main contributions are summarized next.